kjustondev/k6_Basic_Implementation/Performance_Test_Implementation/README.md

            ],
        };

-       export default function () {
+       // This is to setup the endpoint where the K6 run scripts hits export default function () {
-   // define URL and payload
-       const url = '<<YOUR ENDPOINT URL FOR TESTING>>';
+       const url = '<<YOUR ENDPOINT URL FOR TESTING>>' ;
-       const payload = JSON.stringify({
+       // JSON payload for the endpoint that is authenticating const payload = JSON.stringify({
            username: 'test_case',
            password: '1234',
        });

+       // Parameters file content type declaration
        const params = {
            headers: {
            'Content-Type': 'application/json',
            },
        };

-   // send a post request and save response as a variable
-       const res = http.post(url, payload, params);
+       // When K6 run command executes it will make a http post request to the given endpoint url const res = http.post(url, payload, params);
        }
    ```